Specialized Gynecologic Care for Children and Adolescents

 Clinical Expansion on the Horizon

-The Pediatric and Adolescent Gynecology care team employs a multidisciplinary treatment model in which pediatric and adolescent gynecologists work alongside a team of pediatric experts, including pediatric psychiatrists, advanced practice providers, dietitians, social workers, child life specialists, and more.
+The Pediatric and Adolescent Gynecology care team employs a multidisciplinary treatment model in which pediatric and adolescent gynecologists work alongside a team of pediatric experts, including pediatric psychiatrists, advanced practice providers, dietitians, health social workers, child life specialists, and more.
 The Pediatric and Adolescent Gynecology care team plans to extend their team to include additional experts on complex conditions such as bleeding disorders that may affect menstruation.

 Beginning next year, the clinic will offer a fellowship program to train the next generation of pediatric and adolescent gynecologists.
 “Just as your child can expect a lot of growth and change during their adolescent years, our clinic is looking forward to new and exciting programs in the near future,” says Dr. Zwayne.